awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-budgets-budget-budgetdata.md

 `BudgetLimit`  <a name="cfn-budgets-budget-budgetdata-budgetlimit"></a>
 The total amount of cost, usage, RI utilization, or RI coverage that you want to track with your budget\.
  `BudgetLimit` is required for cost or usage budgets, but optional for RI utilization or coverage budgets\.
 RI utilization or coverage budgets default to `100`, which is the only valid value for RI utilization or coverage budgets\.
+You can't use `BudgetLimit` with `PlannedBudgetLimits` for `CreateBudget` and `UpdateBudget` actions\.
 *Required*: No
 *Type*: [Spend](aws-properties-budgets-budget-spend.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)